coreyhulse/pinball_tournament_machine_notes/machines/TalesfromtheCrypt_cn_97_GR6wO.md

 #### Custom ROM

-- A v4.00 ROM is available that changes scoring and includes bug fixes.
+- A v4.00 ROM is available that changes scoring and includes bug fixes